bmuschko/gradle-clover-plugin/README.md

 * `enabled`: Controls whether Clover will instrument code during code compilation (defaults to `true`).
 * `classesBackupDir`: The temporary backup directory for classes (defaults to `file("${sourceSets.main.classesDir}-bak")`).
 * `licenseLocation`: The [Clover license](http://confluence.atlassian.com/display/CLOVER/How+to+configure+your+clover.license)
-to be used (defaults to `'clover.license'`).
+to be used (defaults to `'${project.rootDir}/clover.license'`).
 The location can either be a file or URL defined as String.
 * `includes`: A list of String Ant Glob Patterns to include for instrumentation (defaults to `'**/*.java'` for Java projects, defaults to `'**/*.java'` and `'**/*.groovy'` for Groovy projects).
 * `excludes`: A list of String Ant Glob Patterns to exclude for instrumentation.
 By default no files are excluded.